raspberrypilearning/build-a-webpage/en/step_1.md

 <div style="border-top: 15px solid #f3524f; background-color: whitesmoke; margin-bottom: 20px; padding: 10px;">

-### PROJECT BRIEF: Build a web page
+### PROJECT BRIEF: Build a webpage
 <hr style="border-top: 2px solid black;">

-Create a web page about a topic that you find interesting and want to share with others.
-It could be helpful information for pet owners, a page of your favourite jokes, a walkthrough for a game you enjoy, some advice you have found helpful, a list of useful web sites, or whatever you want to share with web page visitors.
+Create a webpage about a topic that you find interesting and want to share with others.
+It could be helpful information for pet owners, a page of your favourite jokes, a walkthrough for a game you enjoy, some advice you have found helpful, a list of useful websites, or whatever you want to share with webpage visitors.

-Your web page should:
+Your webpage should:
-+ Have multiple sections containing different kinds of content including text and images or emoji, headings, quotations, lists or links
++ Have multiple sections that contain different kinds of content including text and images or emojis, headings, quotations, lists, or links
-+ Use a colour palette, fonts and CSS styles that work well together
++ Use a colour palette, fonts, and CSS styles that work well together
 + Be accessible by using good colour contrast and font sizes

-You web page could:
+You webpage could:
 + Use custom CSS classes that you create and apply
 + Use animations or flip cards to create interest
 + Be shared to the Raspberry Pi Foundation community gallery to inspire others